vapor/blog/Content/posts/otel-integration.md

 ## Observability

 In complex systems it's often a good thing to be able to figure out why the system is behaving in a certain way without having to look into the code.
-When we want to be able to have a more high level view of what happens in the application without opening up the black box, we're looking for observability.
-Observability is the concept of collecting data about a system's execution and internal state, based on the data it generates.
+When we want to be able to have a more high level view of what happens in the application without opening up the black box, we're looking for **observability**.
+Observability is the concept of collecting information about a system's execution and internal state, based on the data it generates.

 In more practical terms, observability is made up of

-- Logs: exact details of an event, e.g an HTTP request, its method, time etc.;
+- **Logs**: exact details of an event, e.g an HTTP request, its method, time etc.;
-- Metrics: instant measurement representing some system state, such as number of HTTP requests/second;
+- **Metrics**: instant measurement representing some system state, such as number of HTTP requests/second;
-- Traces: a series of breadcrumbs which, if tied together, show the flow of data (such as a request) across the application, for instance how it gets routed across various internal components in the application.
+- **Traces**: a series of breadcrumbs which, if tied together, show the flow of data (such as a request) across the application, for instance how it gets routed across various internal components in the application.

 **Instrumenting** a system means adding observability capabilities.
 The idea is the code emits the data which then must be collected and sent to a backend observability system.

 Before starting, let's give a small overview of our end goal.
-In Vapor 4, logging is automatic, and this post's aim is to add metrics collection to our system, but collecting tracing data is not much different.
+In Vapor 4, logging is integrated in the framework, and this post's aim is to add metrics collection to our system, but collecting tracing data is not much different.

 ![Vapor OTel Architecture](/static/images/posts/otel-integration-arch.svg)

+&nbsp;

 As you can see here there's a bunch of things going on, but we'll get into each of them.